-- structures (producing, maintaining and repairing sheet metal, bonded and non-metallic composite materials and components on aircraft).
+- structures (producing, maintaining and repairing sheet metal, bonded and non-metallic composite materials and components on aircraft)

-RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.You'll have access to online resources through the myRMIT student portal.
+RMIT offers a variety of learning and teaching approaches, including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.You'll have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 This program has a strong Industry Advisory Committee (IAC), which links the program and real-life industry developments, and comprises staff from local aeronautical engineering and aviation management organisations.
 It provides regular feedback on the programs and the changing needs of industry.

 You’ll also complete a simulated industry-based project (or equivalent) as part of your studies.

 This course will develop your skills and knowledge of aerospace engineering.

 You’ll learn aerodynamics and stability analysis, aircraft system fault diagnosis, as well as skills in aerospace mechanisms and power transmission devices.

 Aircraft and control concepts and integrated control systems are introduced, covering areas such as automatic flight controls, multi-axis stability, and design and operation of power-assisted controls.